Devvz/docker-pterodactyl-v3/README.md

 **V4**

-For the next version, I'd liek to reconfigure PHP to be on a completely separate server than Pterodactyl so that we can continue adding PHP servers to scale as necessary.
+For the next version, I'd like to reconfigure PHP to be on a completely separate server than Pterodactyl so that we can continue adding PHP servers to scale as necessary.
 It would also be beneficial to configure a Memcached server for additional caching.

 ## Overview